MikeDev101/ScratchEverywhere-OGXbox/README.md

 Then it should be as simple as opening the app on your PS4 from the XMB!

+### Get up and running for Original Xbox

+> [!NOTE]
+> Scratch Everywhere! for the Original Xbox is incomplete and experimental.

+Download the `scratch-xbox.iso` file from the releases tab (eventually) or the *nightly build* (eventually).
+Transfer the image to your hard drive or emulator, or even burn it to a DVD (not recommended).

+Place your Scratch projects in `D:\data\scratch-xbox`.
+If it doesn't exist, create it.

+Should be as easy as running the app from your Dasboard of choice!

 ## Building

 In order to embed a Scratch project in the executable, you'll need to compile the source code.